miosmaaland/QuintLang/README.md

 Authors : Mio Småland and Trym Sandvik

+To run, you need :

+- Quint extension in VSCode
+- NPM
+- To run " npm i @informalsystems/quint -g "

 In this Bachelor thesis we have been exploring the capabilities of the Quint specification language, and translated a bit of the Hotstuff algorithm from TLA+ to Quint.